 The frequency of podcasts matters as well.
-As a video podcast, you’ll likely be posting your content on a platform like YouTube or Facebook.
-Both platforms value frequency of posting, and on YouTube, if you create new playlists with your podcast content, that counts towards your unique content creation.
+As a video podcaster, you’ll likely be posting your content on a platform like YouTube or Facebook.
+Both platforms value frequency of posting, and on YouTube, if you create new playlists with your podcast content, that counts toward your unique content creation.

 Regardless of which one it is, remember one thing: It all comes back to building trust as a brand.
 For any video metrics you track, try to connect them back to that one central tenet: Is this video building trust with my audience?

-Consider this question: What are the all-encompassing resources people turn to when they have a problem?
-I’m thinking of sites like WebMD.
-WebMD literally gives you information about all the medical conditions you could possibly think of.
+Consider this question: What are online resources people turn to when they have a problem or a question?
+Think of a site like WebMD, which gives you free information about any medical condition you could possibly think of.
 They are among the most trusted online voices in the medical field.

-What can you do to dominate your space?
-One way is by developing an unbiased, repository of industry specific-educational video content for those searching for all the questions in your industry to consume.
+What can you do to become the WebMD of your space?
+By developing an unbiased repository of industry-specific educational video content for those searching for answers to all the questions in your industry to consume.

-By adding the items mentioned above into your 2021 business video strategy, you will be better equipped to accomplish this goal and see the leads and deals that come with it.
+By adding everything mentioned above into your 2022 business video strategy, you will be better equipped to accomplish this goal and see the leads and deals that come with it.
 Your marketing funnel will be full of well-educated prospects who are qualified for your products or services.

 When you create videos with this goal in mind, you set yourself up for a great 2022 and beyond.